injam04/vs_code_extensions/README.md

 ### Press Ctrl + Shift + p and then Enable Neon Dreams
 ### Press Ctrl + Shift + p and then go to settings.json and paste this
 ```` "synthwave84.brightness": "0.75" ````

+## 2. Prettier - Code formatter
+### Goto settings and type "format on save" and search.
+Then, tick on "format on save".